-The Orphaned Wildlife Rehabilitation Society is a non-profit organization whose staff and volunteers are dedicated to public education and the rehabilitation and release of injured and orphaned raptors and to educating the public on the conservation and importance of them.
+OWL (Orphaned Wildlife) Rehabilitation Society is a registered non-profit organization whose staff and volunteers are dedicated to the rescue, rehabilitation, and release of injured and orphaned raptors and to educating the public on the conservation and importance of them.

-O.W.L. became a registered Society in January 1985 (Registration No. S-19879) and is run by a Board of Directors.
+OWL became a registered Society in January of 1985 (Registration No. S-19879) and is run by a Board of Directors.
 We are licensed through the Ministry of Forests, Lands, and Natural Resource Operations.
-O.W.L. is on call seven days a week, twenty-four hours a day for any raptor emergencies.

-The facility specializes in raptors (eagles, falcons, hawks, ospreys, owls, & vultures).
-Raptor patients at O.W.L. number over six hundred each year and are sent to O.W.L. from all over British Columbia, other provinces, and the U.S.A, with the majority of the birds arriving from the Lower Mainland with the help of a network of volunteers.
-We also get assistance from conservation officers, veterinary clinics, police officers, highway maintenance crews, and other community groups in rescuing these birds and receive transportation help from Bandstra Trucking Company, Pacific Coastal Airlines, Central Mountain Air, Harbour Air Seaplanes, and many others.
+The facility specializes in birds of prey only (eagles, falcons, hawks, ospreys, owls, & vultures) and has rescued thousands of patients since the beginning of OWL.
+They are sent to OWL from all over British Columbia, other provinces, and sometimes the USA, with the help of a network of dedicated volunteers.
+We also receive assistance from Conservation Officers, veterinary clinics, Police Officers, highway maintenance crews, and other community groups in rescuing these birds and receive transportation help from Bandstra Trucking Company, Pacific Coastal Airlines, Central Mountain Air, Harbour Air Seaplanes, and many others.

-O.W.L. continues to expand their programs and the facility through public donations and the support of companies who provide sponsorships, materials, and supplies.
-We undertook development of a Wildlife Museum to enhance the educational programs and to increase public awareness of raptors, their habitat, and the environmental impact people have on the natural world and OWL offers Onsite and Offsite education programs for a variety of different groups.
+OWL continues to expand their programs and the facility through public donations and the support of companies who provide monetary donations, sponsorships, materials, and supplies.
+We undertook the development of a Wildlife Museum to enhance the educational programs and to increase public awareness of raptors, their habitat, and the environmental impact people have on the natural world and OWL offers Onsite and Offsite education programs for a variety of different groups.
 Groups can visit OWL to learn about raptors and the environment in our Schoolhouse and have the chance to view our Front Education Birds or we can come to you with an OWL Educator and two of our glove trained Raptor Educational Ambassadors